YongoDavid/MERN_APP/mern-ecommerce-master/README.md

 Client dev server is now not starting. continue from auth.js and GPT error check when i return

-Stopped at Step 6 but have not done step 3 of GPT resolutions
+Stopped at Step 6 but have not done step 3 of GPT resolutions (Done)

-I have gone through all thhe steps again and i need to be more observant because i just noticed what has been causing these issues
+I have gone through all thhe steps again and i need to be more observant because i just noticed what has been causing these issues (Done)

 Client server is back to running without errors and no network error.
-Server side is also running without errors
+Server side is also running without errors (Done)

+I have been able to host, client(vercel) and server(render) i have having issues with client side displaying properly.

+made an update to client/app/consants/index.js